eanders-ms/altjac/README.md

 ### Host in Jacdac devtools

-Open this address in a new tab: https://microsoft.github.io/jacdac-docs/clients/javascript/devtools#http://localhost:1234
+In AltJac, click the "Open Dev Tools" button.
 This will host AltJac side-by-side with the Jacdac dev tools.